Simple Query¶

 Window Function¶

-Uses the selected time interval as the window (record set), combines it with aggregation functions to perform statistical calculations on each record, and supports selecting 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.
+Uses the selected time interval as the window (record set) and performs statistical calculations for each record combined with aggregation functions.
+Supports selecting 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.

 Note